SvenBroeckling/phasesix-rulebook/published/gear_en.md

 ### Weapon modifications

 In addition to weapons, there is a list of weapon modifications.
 These allow weapons to be modified.
 In the modern era, for example, it is possible to attach a sight to a weapon.
-But special ammunition is also represented as a weapon modification, for example, the *Horror expansion* brings silver ammunition.
+But special ammunition is also represented as a weapon modification, for example, the *Horror extension* brings silver ammunition.
 Weapon modifications are divided into the following categories:

 * **Blade**: such as a hardened blade or a special engraving
 * **Ammunition**: special types of ammunition, but also extended magazines and quivers